phonegap/phonegap-docs/docs/2-tutorials/2-develop/1-embed-webview/2-android.html.md

 ###Step 1: Create a Base Cordova Project
-Most developers use the PhoneGap or Cordova CLI to create their projects, however for this type of project it’s not recommended since we are only working with the Android platform project specifically and we don't want to rebuild or overwrite the platform level code each time we run.
-Instead we’ll use the [cordova-android](https://github.com/apache/cordova-android) project itself.
+Most developers use the PhoneGap or Cordova CLI to create their projects, however for this type of project it's not recommended since we are only working with the Android platform project specifically and we don't want to rebuild or overwrite the platform level code each time we run.
+Instead we'll use the [cordova-android](https://github.com/apache/cordova-android) project itself.
 (This is the same project used from the CLI when you add the
 Android platform).

 1. Begin by cloning or downloading the zip file for the [cordova-android](https://github.com/apache/cordova-android) Apache Cordova project for Android.